natgo/wt-wiki-scraper/wikitext-transpiled/aircraft/Vautour%20IIA%20IDF%2FAF.md

 {{Specs-Avia-Flight}}
 <!-- ''Describe how the aircraft behaves in the air.
 Speed, manoeuvrability, acceleration and allowable loads - these are the most important characteristics of the vehicle.'' -->

-The Vautour has decent manoeuvrability (for a bomber), but you shouldn't be turning with anything to begin with.
-Where this plane really shines is the acceleration owing to the two powerful engines in the underling nacelles and the heavy air frame.
-Which makes it amazing in the vertical.
+The Vautour IIA IDF/AF has decent manoeuvrability for a bomber, but you shouldn't be turning with anything to begin with.
+Where this plane really shines is the acceleration owing to the two powerful engines in the underling nacelles and the heavy airframe, which makes it amazing in the vertical.
 But since you can't have everything, the wings will break in prolonged >7g manoeuvres.
-Essentially you don't want to do any insane manoeuvres, and risk getting sent back to the hanger.
+Essentially you don't want to do any insane manoeuvres and risk getting sent back to the hangar.

 {| class="wikitable" style="text-align:center" width="70%"
 ! rowspan="2" | Characteristics